drublic/drublic/src/posts/55-conceptual-components/article.md

 ### Testing

-You can now test Custom Hooks using [react-hooks-testing-library 🐏](https://github.com/testing-library/react-hooks-testing-library) integrated in components which is fantastic.
+You can now test Custom Hooks integrated in real components using [react-hooks-testing-library 🐏](https://github.com/testing-library/react-hooks-testing-library) which is fantastic.

 In my experience testing hooks is complex.
 If you use Enzyme you need to `mount` components to make hooks testable.
 And even then it is still hard to test all branches of a hook.
 [Adam Witalewski writes about how you can test hooks with Enzyme](https://itnext.io/testing-components-built-using-react-hooks-with-jest-enzyme-edb87d703756).